izabelaBorkowska/to-do-list/README.md

 You can mark your tasks as done and/or remove them from the list.

 New features added:
--you can mark all tasks as done
+- you can now mark all tasks as done
--you can hide/show again completed tasks
+- also you can hide/show again completed tasks

 In this project I used: